littleosbook/littleosbook/segmentation.md

 To enable segmentation you need to set up a table that describes each segment - a _segment descriptor table_.
 In x86, there are two types of descriptor tables: the _Global Descriptor Table_ (GDT) and _Local Descriptor Tables_ (LDT).
-An LDT is set up and managed by user-space processes, and each process have their own LDT.
+An LDT is set up and managed by user-space processes, and all processes have their own LDT.
 LDTs can be used if a more complex segmentation model is desired - we won't use it.
 The GDT is shared by everyone - it's global.

+As we discuss in the sections on virtual memory and paging, segmentation is rarely used more than in a minimal setup, similar to what we do below.

 ## Accessing Memory
 Most of the time when accessing memory there is no need to explicitly specify